-int XUngrabDeviceKey( modifier_device, ungral device, keycode, modifiers, display Specifies the connection t o the X serve r. device Specifies the desired devi ce. keycode nat is to be keycode or modifiers wise inclusive LockMask , ( e set of keyma e OR of these ControlMask Mod4Mask , a keymask bits: , Mod1Mask , Mod2Mask , lent to issuin g the ungrab ibinations (inc key request fo ch is equiva- or all possible ombination of modifier_device - pecified, the o re to be used. ard is used as ungrab_window Specifies the vice specified ow associated l with the de-
+int XUngrabDeviceKey( modifier_device, ungral device, keycode , modifiers, display Specifies the connection t o the X serve r. device Specifies the desired devi ce. keycode - nat is to be keycode or modifiers Specifies the wise inclusive LockMask , C Mod3Mask , M OR of these keymask bits: , Mod1Mask ,Mod2Mask , g the ungrab binations (inc key request fo ch is equiva- or all possible ombination of modifier_device Specifies the If NULL is sp the modifier ecified, the o re to be used. ard is used as ungrab_window Specifies the vice specified ow associated l with the de-